Are you planning to get started with embroidery work but don’t have an idea of how to choose the best fabric for embroidery?

 Plain weave fabrics are the ones that have threads over one another in both directions.

-The fabrics further divided into these broad categories include:
+The fabrics are further divided into these broad categories include:

 Cotton fabric is tightly woven, given a smooth surface.
 When you stretch the material on the embroidery frame, it does not result in any damage.